Aangntonio/Covid_datanalysis/README.md

 # Covid_datanalysis
-This repository integrate R-script and Data Base about Covid 19 in CDMX
+This repository integrate R-script and Data Base about Covid 19 in CDMX k